India announces steps to implement citizenship law that excludes Muslims - ExBulletin

 The Modis government defended the 2019 Citizenship Act as a humanitarian gesture.
 He argues that the law aims only to extend citizenship to religious minorities fleeing persecution and would not be used against Indian citizens.

-These rules will now allow minorities persecuted for religious reasons in Pakistan, Bangladesh and Afghanistan to acquire citizenship of our country, Interior Minister Amit Shah wrote on X, formerly Twitter.
+These rules will now allow minorities persecuted on religious grounds in Pakistan, Bangladesh and Afghanistan to acquire citizenship of our country, said Interior Minister Amit Shah. written the.

 India's main opposition Congress party questioned the announcement, saying the timing just before the elections was obviously intended to polarize the elections.

-In a statement, human rights watchdog Amnesty India called the law discriminatory and said it goes against constitutional values of equality and international human rights law .
+Amnesty India, human rights watchdog in a report called the law discriminatory and said it went against constitutional values of equality and international human rights law.
 He said the law legitimizes discrimination based on religion and is exclusionary in its structure and intent.

 India is home to 200 million Muslims, who constitute a significant minority group in a country of more than 1.4 billion people.
-They are scattered across almost all parts of India and have been the target of a series of attacks that took place during Modi's first takeover in 2014.
+They are scattered across almost all parts of India and have been the target of a series of attacks that have taken place since Modi first took power in 2014.

 Critics say Modi's blatant silence on anti-Muslim violence has emboldened some of his most extremist supporters and enabled more hate speech against Muslims.